Sam-Max/rcmltb/README.md

 - Extract and zip link/file from Telegram to cloud
 - Extract and zip folder/file from cloud to Telegram
 - Mirror to local host (no cloud upload)
-- Queue system for Telegram downloads
+- Queue system for all Tasks.
+- Debrid Manager (only real debrid support)
 - Refactor of the whole code to use only pyrogram with asyncio
 - Docker based image based on ubuntu
 - Compatible with linux `amd64, arm64/v8, arm/v7`